Hiwonder-docs/ArmPi-mini/source/docs/8_ai_vision.md

 (6) Find the Largest Contour

-After completing the above processing, use the function “findContours()” in cv2 library to obtain the contour of the recognized target.
+After completing the above processing, use the function `findContours()` in cv2 library to obtain the contour of the recognized target.

 {lineno-start=93}